GNOME/gnome-builder/libide/runner/OVERVIEW.md

 be different than the current host (such as org.gnome.Platform 3.22).
 Additionally, we might need to attach a debugger.
-The build system might also need to perform an installation of the application bits into a runtime so that the project can run as it's "installed state".
+The build system might also need to perform an installation of the application bits into a runtime so that the project can run as its "installed state".

 All of these complexities results in project execution being abstracted into an “IdeRunner” object and series of “IdeRunnerAddin” extensions.